DETAILED ACTION

 Gupta discloses “We pay special attention to the design of the search space used for sampling the candidate neural network architectures.
 In particular, we augment the search space with building blocks known to achieve high overall utilization on the Edge TPU architecture.
 In addition, we prohibit the use of operations incompatible with the production software stack, thereby yielding models that are readily deployed on the target devices” (P. 1, Sec.
 1).).

-Gupta teaches training and generating multiple candidate models using building blocks from a search space of compatible operations is a known method in the art.
-Before the effective filing date of the claimed invention, it would have been obvious to combine the neural architecture search method of Das with the candidate model generation technique disclosed by Gupta to train multiple candidate models.
+Before the effective filing date of the claimed invention, it would have been obvious to modify the combined neural architecture search method of Bhardwaj/Gupta/Seo with the candidate model generation technique disclosed by Gupta to train multiple candidate models.
 By training multiple candidate models, the likelihood of generating the best model to perform a particular task can be increased, thereby ensuring that a final selected model provides the best performance as possible.

-Hu teaches partitioning a neural network across a CPU and an AI accelerator is known method in the art.
-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to combine the neural architecture search method of Das with the partitioning technique disclosed by Hu to partition a neural network based on operation compatibility.
-By partitioning a neural network based on operation compatibility, a neural network can be more efficiently executed, thereby increasing model performance and stability.
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify the combined neural architecture search method of Bhardwaj/Gupta/Seo with the technique disclosed by Seo to partition a neural network based on MAC operation compatibility.
+By partitioning a neural network based on MAC operation compatibility, a neural network’s MAC operations can be efficiently executed on a dedicated processor, thereby reducing latency and maximizing execution efficiency.

 Conclusion